 • Do not leave dishes with raw eggs exposed for too long.

-Tamago-Kake-Gohan is one of the simplest and most popular examples of raw egg use in Japan.
+The Tamago-Kake-Gohan is one of the simplest and most popular examples of the use of raw eggs in Japan.
 The recipe consists of mixing a raw egg into hot rice, seasoned with soy sauce.
 Despite its simplicity, it is considered a nutritious and comforting meal.

 Other famous dishes that use raw eggs include: